Disclaimer

 Rules started to be eased from the 1990s

 Understanding where these rules came from is important.
-But investors may be more concerned with what the changes to planning permission are that affects them now.
+But investors may be more concerned with what planning permission changes affect them now.
 If we fast forward to the 1990s, we can see that some of these restrictions were – somewhat – eased.
 The Town and Country Planning Act was updated in 1990.
 Planning permission would only be needed where work was carried out on projects that met a statutory definition of “development”.
 Interior alterations, changes in the primary use of land or buildings, and changes which didn’t alter the external appearance of buildings could all be done without the need for council approval.

 In 1995, a General Permitted Development order was implemented, providing developers with more options.
 Albeit, these still primarily concerned alterations on existing properties, as opposed to allowing the development of new buildings.
 However, in 2013, the Government appeared to recognise there was a clear need for more residential spaces.